pmem/pmdk/doc/libpmemobj.3.md

 Setting the environment variable **PMEMOBJ_LOG_LEVEL** has no effect on the non-debug version of **libpmemobj**.
 See also **libpmem**(3) to get information about other environment variables affecting **libpmemobj** behavior.

+# CONTROL AND STATISTICS #

+The library provides a uniform interface that allows to impact its behavior as well as reason about its internals.

 # EXAMPLE #